petterh/textedit/docs/Chapter-20-Setup-and-Down-Again.md

 [« Previous: Meanwhile, in the Background](Chapter-19-Meanwhile-in-the-Background.md) — [Next: The End of the Road »](Chapter-21-The-End-of-the-Road.md)

-# Chapter 20: Setup, and Down Again
+# Chapter&nbsp;20: Setup, and Down Again

 Installation and setup of TextEdit is less of a chore than installation and setup of, say, Microsoft Office.
 TextEdit is distributed as a single file, rather than umpteen zillion.
 Still, a number of issues must be dealt with, including version control, registry entries, shortcuts to the application and how to uninstall cleanly.